Table of Contents

 Kopari Deodorant Ingredients: The Verdict

-For the most part, the ingredients in Kopari coconut deodorant are
+For the most part, the ingredients in Kopari coconut deodorant are naturally derived and safe.
+Granted, they are more processed than many natural deodorants in Australia.Â

 The EWG safety score for Kopari coconut deodorant is 4.
 EWG’s main concern is possible allergies and immunotoxicity.
 View EWG’s score for Kopari coconut deodorant here.